channaveer/hotel_management/README.md

 Hotel Management Installation Steps

+Note - Maker sure to enable "short_open_tag=On" in your 'php.ini' file.

 1. Copy the unzipped project folder to www/htdocs location and change the project name to 'hotel'

 	OR